RolandWH/QobuzMove/README.md

 # QobuzMove
 Simple Python script to organize downloads created by QobuzDownloaderX into a simpler folder structure!

 # Application Goals
 1. Create an easy way to select album and artist from console ✔
    1. Only list folders in current directory (not files)
    1. Find a way to let the user use arrow keys to select between all the folders in the current directory
 1. Remove album artwork and audio quality folder ✔
-1. Check all user imput to make sure it's valid ✔
+1. Check all user input to make sure it's valid ✔
    1. Check path to music is valid
-1. Add errors for all senarios where the application can't continue ✔
+1. Add errors for all scenarios where the application can't continue ✔
    1. If no audio quality folder can be found
-1. Add warnings for all senarios where the application can continue but skips certain function. :heavy_check_mark:
+1. Add warnings for all scenarios where the application can continue but skips certain function. :heavy_check_mark:
-   1. If artwork dosen't exist
+   1. If artwork doesn't exist
 1. Create main menu so multiple operations can be performed :x:
 1. Auto detect where QobuzDownloader path is :x:
 1. Add options to either only remove album art or only remove audio quality folder :x:

-# How the goals have been achived
+# How the goals have been achieved
 ## 1 (i).
 ```python
 def getdirs():